mlabs-haskell/hydra-auction/docs/limitations.md

 ## Limitations in Cardano ledger

-* While we can (and do) disable script fees, collaterals are required by ledger any way.
+* While we can (and do) disable script fees, collaterals are required by ledger anyway.
-  To work with that we commit collateral UTxOs by all delegates.
+  * To work with that we commit collateral UTxOs by all delegates.

 ## Limitations inherent in our implementation